-competitor and a VSP, resolution is entirely the responsibility of the competitor.
-The Prize Administrator will not intervene or mediate in such cases and will not bear any costs for dispute resolution among the parties.

-- Protecting Innovation Intellectual Property (IP)-When a competitor is working with a non-national lab VSP, they are solely responsible for ensuring that the facility signs any relevant agreements to protect IP.
-The competitor is also responsible for the payment associated with protecting IP, including any relevant patents. - IP-Related Restrictions-There are some IP restrictions and controls if the voucher payments are processed through a CRADA or Memorandum Purchase Order (MPO) options.
-Review the full details in Section 7. - Arms-Length Transactions-The relationship between a competitor and a VSP should avoid actual conflicts of interest or the appearance of conflicts of interest.
+- entirely the responsibility of the competitor.
+The Prize Administrator will not intervene or mediate in such cases and will not bear any costs for dispute resolution among the parties. - Protecting Innovation Intellectual Property (IP): When a competitor is working with a non-national lab VSP, the competitor is solely responsible for ensuring that the facility signs any relevant agreements to protect IP.
+The competitor is also responsible for the payment associated with protecting IP, including any relevant patents. - IP-Related Restrictions: There are some IP restrictions and controls if the voucher payments are processed through a CRADA or Memorandum Purchase Order (MPO) options, as described briefly in Section 4.
+Review the full details in Appendix E. - Arms-Length Transactions: The relationship between a competitor and a VSP should avoid actual conflicts of interest or the appearance of conflicts of interest.
 A competitor and a VSP should act independently and should not have any relationship to each other beyond providing services.
-All parties must be acting in their own self-interest and not be subject to any pressure or duress from the other party. - Process Compliance-All competitors agree to adhere to the requirements contained in this document.
-Failure to follow these requirements may limit competitors' ability to acquire voucher funds. - Use or Lose-Competitors must submit a completed Voucher Statements of Work for Prize Administrator review within 4 weeks of the relevant contest announcement of winners.
+All parties must be acting in their own self-interest and not be subject to any pressure or duress from the other party. - Process Compliance: All competitors agree to adhere to the requirements contained in this document.
+Failure to follow these requirements may limit competitors' ability to acquire voucher funds. - Use or Lose: Competitors must submit a completed Voucher Prize Acceptance Form for Prize Administrator review within 45 days of the Phase 1: Concept winners being announced.
 Failure to do so may result in forfeiture of voucher funds.
-Vouchers will expire 1 year after the winners of the Set! and Go!
-Contests are announced.
+Vouchers will expire 1 year after the winners of Phase 1: Concept winners are announced.
+Vouchers will expire 10 months after the winners of Phase 2: Make are announced.
 Vouchers cannot be redeemed for cash and may not be transferred to other parties.

-7. VOUCHER AGREEMENTS AND PAYMENTS
+4. VOUCHER AGREEMENTS AND PAYMENTS